 Our podcast strives to empower others to embrace the power of humility in their own lives.
 Whether it's admitting faults in relationships, recognizing and utilizing unique strengths, or simply prioritizing self-reflection and self-improvement, the benefits of this practice are immeasurable.

 As I navigate the ups and downs of motherhood, marriage, entrepreneurship, and podcasting, I continue to turn towards the power of humility as a tool for growth and positive change in all aspects of my life.

 Some big lessons I learned through this experience:

 - Claim your role in the family - what your strengths are vs. your idea of what it should look like.

-- Acknowledge your own emotions - it's okay to be hurt, to cry, to lose your temper and not get it right all the time
+- Acknowledge your own emotions - it's okay to be hurt, to cry, to lose your temper, and not get it right all the time

-- Apologize - own your role in affecting another - and truly ask for forgiveness in what you did, not how they feel.
+- Apologize - own your role in affecting another - and truly ask for forgiveness for what you did, not how they feel.
 Take responsibility for all your actions and recognize the impact it has on another.

 - Don't Hold onto your "right" - when you dig your heels in the sand and the fight becomes bigger than the person - is it really worth it?